open-decision/open-decision-prototype/README.md

 ### For Experts, Lawyers, Designers, Ambassadors, Enthusiasts

-Non-code contributions are coordinated via [Trello](https://trello.com/invite/opendecision/2de51a8fbeacf13b9ee1ee24a23cfe71).
+Non-code contributions are soon coordinated via Trello.
+For the moment, please contact us on Slack or Email if you want to contribute.

 ### For Developers